jaccomoc/jactl/docs/pages/language-guide.md

 ### Inferred Type

 Variables can also be declared using the `var` keyword if an initialiser expression is given.
-Jacsal will then create a variable of the same type as the initialisation expression:
+Jactl will then create a variable of the same type as the initialisation expression:

 ```groovy
 > var x = 1       // x will have type int